Alessandra Martines: Career

 Martines debuted at a young age as a dancer at the Zurich Opera House in 1972.
 After some time working in the United States, including the Chicago City Ballet, she moved to Rome where she worked at the Teatro dell'Opera.
 In 1985 she began her collaboration with RAI, with the lunchtime chat / quiz show Pronto, chi gioca?; she later gained great popularity with the Saturday Night shows Fantastico and Europa Europa, and then for her portrayal of Princess Fantaghirò in the Fantaghirò series.

 In cinema, she is best known for her interpretations under the direction of her ex-husband, the French director Claude Lelouch, in several film including Les Misérables and And now...
 Ladies and Gentlemen.
 She also starred on stage, most notably in L'appartamento by Franca Valeri.

 Personal life

-Martines has a daughter with Claude Lelouch to whom she was married between 1995–2009.
+Martines has a daughter with Claude Lelouch to whom she was married between 1995 and 2009.
 In 2012, at the age of 49, she had a son with her partner Cyril Descours.